Miriam Lancewood

 Miriam Lancewood was born in a Dutch village in 1983.
 After completing her university degree, she worked and traveled in Africa and later India, where she met her now husband Peter.

 Peter had resigned from his job as university lecturer in New Zealand and had moved to India to live like a ‘modern nomad’.
 He had lived five years in India when they met.
-Together they hiked over eight mountains ranges in the Himalaya, journeyed for years through South East Asia, including Papua New Guinea.
-Eventually they ended up in Peter’s home country: New Zealand.

 Miriam worked for a year as a PE teacher, then they decided to live in the wilderness.